-Per 250ml serve, a cup of dairy milk offers around 7-8g of protein, while soya milk is the closest alternative with around 7.8g/cup.
-Otherwise, nut, oat & rice work well (I use all, often), just not as rich in protein – for comparison, rice or almond will offer 1-2g/cup.
+Are quick oats a good source of protein?
+Raw oats provide a good source of protein at 11-17% dried weight, which is considerably higher than many other grains (1).
+This, alongside your cooking liquid of choice, can lead to a relatively protein-packed breakfast.
+Per 250ml serve, a cup of dairy milk offers around 7-8g of protein, while soya milk is the closest alternative with around 7.8g.
+Nut, oat and rice work well from a culinary perspective, they’re just not as rich in protein – for comparison, rice or almond offer 1-2g.